ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Grid sampler

-The `grid` sampler creates a search space exhaustively selecting all elements from the outer product of all possible values of the hyper-parameters provided in the `parameters` section.
+The `grid` sampler creates a search space by exhaustively selecting all elements from the outer product of all possible values of the hyper-parameters provided in the `parameters` section.
 For `float` parameters, it is required to specify the number of `steps`.

 Example: